pydantic/pydantic/docs/index.rst

 Self-referencing Models
 ~~~~~~~~~~~~~~~~~~~~~~~

-Data structures with self-referencing models are also supported, provided the function
+Since ``python 3.7``, data structures with self-referencing models are also supported, provided the function
 ``update_forward_refs()`` is called once the model is created (you will be reminded
 with a friendly error message if you don't).